Zlatovlaska11/pptx-to-notes/README.md

 #### Acknowledgments:

-This project was developed as a part of a high school project by [Your Name].
-Special thanks to [Mentor Name] for guidance and support.
+This project was developed as a part of a high school project by Marian Pecqueur.
+Special thanks to The Primeagen for guidance and migration to rust.

-#### License:

-ConvertPPTX2Notes is licensed under the [MIT License](link-to-license-file), allowing for free and open usage, modification, and distribution.

 #### Contact:

-For any inquiries or support, reach out to [Your Email Address] or [Your GitHub Profile].
+For any inquiries or support, reach out to marpecqueur@gmail.com.

 #### Enjoy converting your presentations into notes with ConvertPPTX2Notes! 🚀📄